 Admittedly, the fact that he appears to have given a false name does arouse suspicion against him - and it would be interesting to know why this wasn't picked up on at the time - but he may have had another motive for this deception other than to hide the fact that he was a ruthless serial killer, who was murdering women on his way to work.

-According to David McNab, the producer of the Channel Five television documentary that examined the evidence, such as it is, against Charles Cross and who was quoted in the Daily Express as saying:-
+David McNab, the producer of the Channel Five television documentary that examined the evidence, such as it is, against Charles Cross, who was quoted in the Daily Express as saying:-

 Lechmere was discovered standing over the body, but bizarrely no one seemed to think that this was an important fact.